ctechfilmuniversity/workshop_sose24_shader_programming/docs/01_slides/shader_04_geometry_slides.md

 ## Implicit Geometry

 > But how to render this in 3D?

 --

-> We need a "ray hits surface" test...
+We need a "ray hits surface" test...

 # 🤔

+???
+.task[COMMENT:]

+* Any ideas for a "ray hits surface" test?
+* We can easily test whether the current origin of a ray is inside the shape by computing its signed distance to the isosurface.
+* SDF Gives us information about where the ray's origin is located in space with respect to the surface...
+* ...but not where the ray intersects the object (assuming the ray intersects it at all)
+* This gives us some information about where the ray's origin is located in space with respect to the surface but not where the ray intersects the object (assuming the ray intersects it at all).

 ---